DNA: Properties

+DNA is a long polymer made from repeating units called nucleotides.

 DNA does not usually exist as a single strand, but instead as a pair of strands that are held tightly together.
 These two long strands coil around each other, in the shape of a double helix.
 The nucleotide contains both a segment of the backbone of the molecule (which holds the chain together) and a nucleobase (which interacts with the other DNA strand in the helix).
 A nucleobase linked to a sugar is called a nucleoside, and a base linked to a sugar and to one or more phosphate groups is called a nucleotide.
 A biopolymer comprising multiple linked nucleotides (as in DNA) is called a polynucleotide.